taxfyle/FxKit/README.md

 * [FxKit](https://nuget.org/packages/FxKit): The core library.
 Can be used on its own.
 * [FxKit.CompilerServices](https://nuget.org/packages/FxKit.CompilerServices): Roslyn analyzers and source generators.
-* [FxKit.CompilerServices.Annotations](https://nuget.org/packages/FxKit.CompilerServices.Annotations): Annotations`: Attributes used by the compiler services.
+* [FxKit.CompilerServices.Annotations](https://nuget.org/packages/FxKit.CompilerServices.Annotations): Attributes used by the compiler services.
 * [FxKit.Testing](https://nuget.org/packages/FxKit.Testing): Contains test helpers for asserting on the FxKit types.

 It is recommended to add the following `global using` to make it easy to construct the core data types.